Deutsche Post of the GDR

 The Deutsche Post (/de/, lit.
 'German Post', abbr.
 DP /de/), also Deutsche Post of the GDR (Deutsche Post der DDR, /de/) was the state-owned postal and telecommunications monopoly of the German Democratic Republic (GDR - East Germany).
-The DP was placed under the control of the Ministry of Post and Telecommunications of the GDR (Ministerium für Post- und Fernmeldewesen der DDR -(MPF)) - a member of the Council of Ministers of the GDR (Ministerrat der DDR) - and was in operation from 1949 until the reunification of Germany on 3 October 1990.
+The DP was placed under the control of the Ministry of Post and Telecommunications, a member of the Council of Ministers of the GDR, and was in operation from 1949 until the reunification of Germany on 3 October 1990.